gonverissimo/gonverissimo/README.md

 Originally from Setúbal, I have spent the last four years studying in Évora (2020-2024).
 Currently I'm doing a Master's degree in Software Engineering at Instituto Politécnico de Setúbal.

 I have ambitious goals for my future and always approach life with a positive mindset.
-I aspire to travel the world, experiencing new cultures and customs along the way.

 - 🎓 All of my projects done throughout my degree: [university](https://github.com/goncalofverissimo/university) (ask me to have access)
 - 📚 Some projects I've done out of the degree: [projects](https://github.com/goncalofverissimo/projects)